-One of MPI's roles is to limit or reduce the impacts of fishing activity on seabirds.
+One of our roles is to limit or reduce the impacts of fishing activity on seabirds.
 Find out what we do, the law and regulations in force, our plans, and how fishers can help.

 How we protect seabirds

 Our work to help avoid, remedy, or mitigate the impacts on seabirds from fishing activity includes: